 3) Incorporate small breaks

 Nobody can work for 3 hours straight without taking small breaks, relaxing even if it is for just a couple of minutes.
 It’s best to take small scheduled breaks than just being exhausted and overwhelmed with all the thoughts and deadlines.
-Consider taking 15-minute intervals to a computer-free environment.
+Consider taking 15-minute intervals to a computer-free environment with a quick 2-minute breathing exercise.
 Take this time to pamper yourself with a hot cup of coffee, listen to energizing music or podcast, converse with a colleague, or read a paper or book.

 4) Meditate regularly